Justice, Equity, Diversity, and Inclusion Coalition

 The Wonderseed Foundation

 We are hoping more bi-partisan sponsors and endorsers will emerge for the Education Reform Bill.
-To support the Education Reform Bill, please contact the Council at email@example.com.
+To learn more about the Education Reform Bill, please contact the Council at firstname.lastname@example.org.

 The Education Reform Bill